Be part of the global creative tribute celebrating 80 years of Charlie Chaplin’s The Great Dictator!

 Let’s spell out the entire speech from “The Great Dictator” together, with photos of people dressed as the Tramp!

-On the 80th anniversary of “The Great Dictator”, let’s get together for a fun, novel, collective experience that’s a bit crazy – and unite citizens from around the world to voice the film’s message of hope!
+On the 80th anniversary of “The Great Dictator”, let’s get together for a fun, novel, collective experience that’s a bit crazy – and unite citizen of the world to voice the film’s message of hope!

 Let’s get together with family and friends, dress up as the Tramp, and take photos to form letters!
 This global visual alphabet will then be used by Chaplin’s World to spell out the film’s final speech, one letter at a time.
 In June 2021, the result will be unveiled not only on this website, Instagram and Facebook, but also on a huge banner that will be displayed on the outer wall of Charlie Chaplin’s last home, in Corsier-sur-Vevey, which now houses Chaplin’s World.